MIRYALA-NEHA/MIRYALA-NEHA.github.io/index.md

 sidebar: true
 ---

 A second-year Master's student in Computer Science at the University of Massachusetts Lowell.
-Currently, I work as a Back-end Developer and Energy Data Analyst at UMass Lowell.
+Currently, I work as a Software Engineer at UMass Lowell.

 I am also actively engaged in Deep Learning research, with my recent paper accepted to IEEE.
 Additionally, I have completed various projects in Web Development.